arturdryomov/pages/content/posts/2019-10-06-kotlin-enum-recipes.md

 }
 ```

-Looks fine, but the VCS change will look like this:
+Looks fine, but the change from a VCS perspective will be like this:

 ```diff
 - SignIn("Sign In")